eniaczhp/ThinProShim/assets/readme.txt

 # Put info about what kernel you're using, including which patches it includes to enforce Secure Boot here:

-    It's 4.15.7 kernel, which has the well known set of secure boot patches.
+    It will use kernel version 5.6.4 and above, which has the well known set of secure boot patches.